-If platform.tcl doesn't print a summary like that, it should instead print an error message describing why it can't.
+If oommf.tcl +platform doesn't print a summary like that, it should instead print an error message describing why it can't.
 For example, if your Tcl installation is older than release 7.5, the error message will report that fact.
-Follow whatever instructions are provided to get platform.tcl to print a summary of platform configuration information.
+Follow whatever instructions are provided to get oommf.tcl +platform to print a summary of platform configuration information.

 The first line of the example summary reports that OOMMF recognizes the platform by the name linalp.
 OOMMF software recognizes many of the most popular computing platforms, and assigns each a platform name.
 The platform name is used by OOMMF in index and configuration files and to name directories so that a single OOMMF installation can support multiple platform types.
-If platform.tcl reports the platform name to be "unknown", then you will need to add some configuration files to help OOMMF assign a name to your platform type, and associate with that name some of the key features of your computer.
+If oommf.tcl +platform reports the platform name to be "unknown", then you will need to add some configuration files to help OOMMF assign a name to your platform type, and associate with that name some of the key features of your computer.
 See the section on "Managing OOMMF platform names" (Sec.
-2.3.4) for further instructions.
+2.3.3) for further instructions.